lrfinotti/cybr201_book/08-CRT_Bezout.md

 my_list
 ```

 What would happen if the user passes a [tuple](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences), like `(5, 3, 1, 2, 4)`, instead of a list?
-Since tuples do not have the `.copy` method (since they cannot be changed, this method is not needed), we would get an error:
+Since tuples do not have the `.copy` method (since they cannot be changed, and hence this `copy` method is not needed), we would get an error:

 ```
 AttributeError: 'tuple' object has no attribute 'copy'